DSACMS/npd_csviper/AI_Instructions/invoker_command.md

 ### Parameters

-- `--run_import_from`: Directory containing the compiled CSViper scripts and metadata
+- `--run_import_from`: Directory containing the compiled npd_csviper scripts and metadata
 - `--import_data_from_dir`: Directory to search for data files (searches recursively)
 - `--database_type`: Database type (mysql or postgresql) to determine which script to execute